EU restates marriage proposal to Balkan hopefuls

 "This Zagreb summit sends a strong message - EU 27 are committed to the region," EU Council president Charles Michel also told press.

 "It is a very important signal.
-It is a very important message that we have reaffirmed, that we have reconfirmed.
-It's essential to give this strong position, to express this strong position," he added.
+It is a very important message that we have reaffirmed, that we have reconfirmed," he added.

-"Their objective is the European Union and this summit is helping them to go in the right direction," Croatian prime minister Andrej Plenkovic also said.
+"Their objective is the European Union and this summit is helping them to go in the right direction," Croatian prime minister Andrej Plenković also said.

 The summit was meant to have taken place in the Croatian capital.